nvim-neo-tree/neo-tree.nvim/README.md

           },
-          follow_current_file = true, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. use_libuv_file_watcher = true, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_current",  -- netrw disabled, opening a directory opens within the
+          follow_current_file = true, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_current",  -- netrw disabled, opening a directory opens within the